-In cases in which the Complainant requests no formal resolution and the circumstances allow the College to honor that request, the College will offer other options, including supportive measures and remedies to the Complainant and the community but will not otherwise take formal action.
+If the Complainant does not wish to file a formal complaint, the College will offer other options, including supportive measures and remedies to the Complainant and the community but will not otherwise take formal action.
+The Complainant can change their decision not to file a formal complaint and decide to pursue a formal complaint at a later date.